 Karen Rapp Schultes came to the University of Michigan-Flint in 2008 after teaching Business Economics and Finance for twenty years at the University of Michigan-Dearborn.
 She earned a B.A. in Economics and English from the University of Rhode Island and an M.A. in Economics and Finance from the Pennsylvania State University.
 She currently teaches Principles of Macroeconomics and Principles of Microeconomics.
 Prior to teaching, Karen worked as a corporate economist for five Fortune 500 companies as well as the U.S. League of Savings in Chicago.
 She currently manages her own consulting firm and is vice president of a property management company.

-Winter 2018 Office Hours: Before and after class and by appointment
+Fall 2018 Office Hours: After class, and by appointment

 Ed Durbin came to the University of Michigan-Flint in Fall 2017.
 He teaches Principles of Maroeconomics and Principles of Macroeconomics.